 How to choose a toilet — the basics

-Whatever you call it, the toilet is one of the most important items in your house.
+Whatever you call it, the bathroom toilet is one of the most important items in your house.
 While the color and cost matter, how much water it uses and how well it flushes matter more.
 A good one conserves water and generates enough power to clean the bowl in a single flush.
 (A bad one can be a 20-year pain in the butt.)
 This article will help you choose a high-performance dunny that will fit your bathroom, budget and backside.
+You might want to check out these 50 mind-blowing toilets before settling on what you want.

 A new generation of low-flow models